Why This Space Exists

 African woman working remotely on laptop with notebooks and flowers around.
 Comfortable home setup.

 You knew something was different but couldn’t name it.
-You’ve been white-knuckling your way through life without knowing why basic things felt impossible.
-This is your space to stop explaining yourself and finally be understood.
+After years of white-knuckling your way through life without knowing why “basic” things felt impossible; this is your space to stop explaining yourself and finally be understood.

 Hey, I’m J’hyana!